 Counter-Strike: Global Offensive (CS:GO) is the most popular modern tactical shooter there is.
 The fourth instalment of Valve’s Counter-Strike series, CS:GO takes the best elements of previous games and distils them into a fast-paced, meticulously-balanced demigod among FPS games.
 Two teams face off in one of nine competitive game modes and must use coordination, tactics and sharpened instincts to pull out a win.

-Although its tactical shooter ‘genre status’ is often debated, you can’t deny that the game requires teamwork and tactical thinking – and generates realistic tension from players being unable to respawn (especially during a particularly close match).
-CS:GO is undeniably fun and free to download.It’s easy to see why it is one of the most-played tactical shooters to date.
+Although its tactical shooter ‘genre status’ is often debated, you can’t deny that the game requires teamwork and tactical thinking.
+It generates realistic tension from players being unable to respawn (especially during a particularly close match).
+Climb the CSGO ranks and see why it is undeniably fun and easy to see why it is one of the most-played tactical shooters to date.